Coventry: Ice hockey

-The Coventry Blaze (currently known as the Genting Casino Coventry Blaze, for sponsorship reasons) are one of the founding team of the Elite Ice Hockey League.
-They compete in the Erhardt Conference and play their matches at the SkyDome Arena.
+The Coventry Blaze are one of the founding teams of the Elite Ice Hockey League.
+They competed in the Erhardt Conference from 2012–13 to 2017–18 before moving to the Patton Conference playing in that conference until the conference system was removed at the end of the 2018–19 season.They play their matches at the SkyDome Arena.
 In 2002–2003, they won the British National League and Playoffs.
 They have won the Elite League Championship four times (2005, 2007, 2008 and 2010).
 The team has twice won the British Challenge Cup, in 2005 & 2007.
-The 2004–05 EIHL season saw the club win the Grandslam (namely the Championship, the Challenge Cup and the Playoffs).
+The 2004–05 EIHL season saw the club win the Grand slam (namely the Championship, the Challenge Cup and the Playoffs).
 To date, they remain the only team since the formation of the Elite League to achieve this feat.
-The club remains the most successful club in the Elite League era.
+Coventry Blaze celebrated their 10th anniversary season in 2009–10 by winning the Elite League.
 The club also run a successful academy system, developing the young players of Coventry, Warwickshire and beyond.
+Scorch the dragon is the official Blaze mascot.
 The NIHL Coventry Blaze, an offshoot of the senior team and official affiliate of the Blaze, currently compete in the National Ice Hockey League.

 The Coventry Phoenix is the city's only women's team; currently competing in Division One (North) of the British Women's Leagues.
 There are also several recreational ice hockey teams (male and female) that play in the city.

 The Coventry and Warwick Panthers are members of the British Universities Ice Hockey Association.
 The 'A' team compete in "Checking 1 South", 'B' in "Non-Checking 1 South" and 'C' in "Non-Checking 2 South".

 Stock car racing

 Coventry Stadium held BriSCA Formula 1 Stock Cars from 1954 until 2016, the longest serving track in the UK to race continuously.
 The first meeting was held on 30 June 1954, the first heat being won by Percy 'Hellcat' Brine, he also won the meeting Final.
 Up to the end of 2013, the stadium had held 483 BriSCA F1 meetings.
 It held the BriSCA Formula 1 Stock Cars World Championship many times since 1960.
 As with speedway, Stock Car racing ceased in 2017 because of the unavailability of the stadium.